jangevaare/recipes/noodles-and-pasta/brown-butter-cherry-tomato-rigatoni.md

-# Brown Butter & Thyme Cherry Tomato Pasta with Crispy Garlic Pangrattato
+# Cherry Tomato Brown-Butter Rigatoni

+Serves: 4
+Total time: ~30–35 minutes

 ## Ingredients

-### Garlic-Infused Oil
+### Garlic Chips & Infused Oil (yields ¾ cup oil)
-- 5 tbsp olive or avocado oil
+- ¾ cup extra-virgin olive oil
-- 4 cloves garlic, thinly sliced
+- 8 garlic cloves, thinly sliced

+### Pangrattato
+- ⅓ cup garlic-infused oil (from above)
+- 1 cup panko
+- ¼ tsp kosher salt

-### Tomato Sauce
+### Sauce
-- Remaining garlic-infused oil (after pangrattato)
+- Remaining garlic-infused oil from the skillet (about 7 tbsp)
-- 1 ½ pints (12–15 oz) grape tomatoes, quartered
+- 3 pints (24–30 oz) cherry or grape tomatoes, **halved**
-- Pinch of salt
-- 2 tsp regular tomato paste
+- 4 tsp tomato paste
-- 2 tsp red pepper flakes
+- 1–1½ tsp red pepper flakes (to taste)
-- ½ tsp red wine vinegar
+- 1 tsp red wine vinegar
-- 5 tbsp salted butter
+- 10 tbsp unsalted butter (about 140 g; 1¼ sticks)
-- 2 sprigs fresh thyme
+- 4 fresh thyme sprigs
-- Zest of 1 lemon
+- Zest of 2 lemons

-### Garlic Pangrattato
-- 2 tbsp garlic-infused oil (reserved from above)
-- ⅓ cup panko breadcrumbs
-- Pinch of salt
-- Pinch of black pepper or lemon zest (optional, for brightness)
+- 1½ tsp kosher salt, divided (about ¾ tsp into brown butter + ¾ tsp into tomatoes)
+- 1 tsp freshly ground black pepper, plus more to finish

-### Rest
+### Pasta
-- ½ lb rigatoni
+- 1 lb rigatoni
-- Asiago cheese, for garnish
-- Fresh cracked black pepper
-- Olive oil, for finishing
+- Pecorino Romano, for serving (optional)

+## Prep (before you start cooking)
+- Halve tomatoes; slice garlic.
+- Bring a large pot of well-salted water to a boil.
+- Set a heatproof cup or ladle for reserving pasta water.

 ## Instructions

-### 1. Garlic & Pangrattato
-- In a small frying pan, heat 5 tbsp oil over medium.
-Add sliced garlic and cook until pale golden.
-Remove garlic immediately and set aside (they’ll finish crisping off-heat).
-- Spoon out 2 tbsp of this garlic oil into a small bowl.
-Return it to the same pan, add panko + salt, and toast until golden.
-Stir in a pinch of pepper or lemon zest if desired.
-Remove and set aside.

-### 2. Tomato Base
-- While making pangrattato, bring a large pot of salted water to a boil.
-- In a large frying pan, heat remaining garlic oil.
-Add tomatoes + pinch of salt.
-Cook undisturbed 3–5 min, then stir occasionally until tomatoes collapse and juices reduce to a saucy consistency.

-### 3. Browned Butter
-- In the same small pan (wiped out if needed), melt 5 tbsp butter over medium-high.
-Cook until foamy and flecked with brown bits, 3–5 min.
-- Remove from heat, add thyme sprigs until sizzling subsides (~30 sec), then discard.
-Stir in lemon zest.

-### 4. Sauce & Pasta
+1) **Garlic chips + infused oil**
+   Add **all** the oil and sliced garlic to a large stainless/nonstick skillet.
+Set over medium and cook, stirring, until just golden.
+Lift out garlic chips; reserve.
+Pour **⅓ cup** hot garlic oil into a small skillet for pangrattato; leave the **remaining oil (~7 tbsp)** in the large skillet for the sauce.

+2) **Toast pangrattato**
+   Heat the small skillet over medium.
+Add panko and ¼ tsp salt; stir until deep golden.
+Transfer to a bowl.

+3) **Tomatoes + pasta**
+   Large skillet back on medium-high.
+Add halved tomatoes and **~¾ tsp salt**; cook 3–5 min undisturbed until some blister and juices pool, then stir and reduce to medium.
+Drop rigatoni into boiling water; cook to al dente, reserving up to **2 cups** pasta water.

+4) **Brown the butter**
+   In a separate small skillet, cook butter over medium, swirling, until nutty brown bits form, 3–5 min.
+Off heat, add thyme to sizzle ~30 sec; discard sprigs.
+Stir in lemon zest and **~¾ tsp salt**.

+5) **Build the sauce**
-- To tomatoes, add tomato paste + red pepper flakes.
-Cook at least 5 min, stirring occasionally.
+   To tomatoes, add tomato paste and red pepper flakes; cook 1–2 min.
+Stir in browned butter and red wine vinegar; keep at a gentle simmer.
-- Cook rigatoni to al dente, reserving 1 cup pasta water.
-- Stir browned butter + vinegar into tomato mixture.
-Taste and adjust seasoning.

-### 5. Finish & Serve
+6) **Emulsify and finish**
-- Add pasta to sauce with ¼ cup pasta water.
-Stir vigorously to emulsify, adding more water until sauce is glossy and clings (up to 1 cup).
+   Transfer rigatoni to the sauce with **¾ cup** pasta water.
+Toss hard until glossy and clinging, adding more water as needed (up to ~2 cups total).
+Season with **~1 tsp black pepper** and additional salt to taste.

-- Finish with cracked pepper and a drizzle of olive oil.
-- Serve topped with pangrattato + crispy garlic.
-Garnish with Asiago.
+7) **Serve**
+   Plate.
+Top with pangrattato and the reserved garlic chips.
+Finish with more black pepper and pecorino if using.